Every Student Goes!

-We want to see every student go on at least one cross-cultural trip during his or her 4-year collegiate career.
+We want to see every student go on at least one cross-cultural trip during his or her four-year collegiate career.

-We want to see every Chi Alpha make a 5 year commitment to going to the same place/area/project.
-Meaning, don’t go to South America this year, Japan next year, and the Middle East the 3rd year, pick one place/area/project and commit there for 5 years (i.e. returning every summer)—this kind of longevity has proven most effective, strategic and fruitful!
+We want to see every Chi Alpha group make a five-year commitment to going to the same place/area/project.
+Meaning, don’t go to South America this year, Japan next year, and the Middle East the third year, pick one place/area/project and commit there for five years (i.e., returning every summer)—this kind of longevity has proven most effective, strategic, and fruitful!

 We want to see students give a year and pray about a lifetime!
 Between college and entering into your career, give one year of your life to serve along side missionaries.
 And pray about serving for a lifetime!
 There are opportunities all over the world and in the United States.
 The opportunities range from traditional ministry to business, education, engineering, and everything in between.
 Check out our opportunities section.

 Why We Go